-Generally speaking, people respond to other people, and they don't respond to machines.
-One of our survey projects this semester will explore what kinds of email people respond to, but for now here are my conjectures, based on my own experience as a writer and reader of email:
+Generally speaking, people do respond to other people, and they don't respond to machines.
+A 36-303 project from a couple of years ago found that people generally don't respond to "generic institutional" email (CMU spam), nor from senders they don't recognize, so you will have to work hard to get their attention.
+Here are my suggestions, based on my own experience as a writer and reader of email:

 - The subject line matters.
 Too formal or too casual, and it won't get read.
-Brief subjects, with medium-to-low-frequency words that are relevant to your project, or to your appeal to the respondent, may work best. - Email with impersonal greetings ("Dear student", "Hi there", "Dear CMU undergraduate", etc.) or no greeting at all, tends to get ignored. - Email that is addressed to the person by first name ("Dear Vicki", "Dear Mike", "Dear Sanjay", etc.) gets noticed more, and response rates are better.
+Brief subjects, with medium-to-low-frequency words that are relevant to your project, or to your appeal to the respondent, may work best. - Email with impersonal greetings ("Dear student", "Hi there", "Dear CMU undergraduate", etc.) or no greeting at all, tends to get ignored. - Email that is addressed to the person by first name ("Dear Vicki", "Dear Ming Mei", "Dear Sanjay", etc.) gets noticed more, and response rates are better.
 Even if you do no more than this (by hand or with an email-merge script in MS Outlook, or Perl or something) it will matter a lot. - Email with a personalized body gets responded to better than email with a generic body. - In my experience, a graceful personal touch matters even more for reminders and nags, than for first contacts. - The second nag gets responded to better than the 4th nag.
-I don't know whether the response rate is better or worse than that on the 6^{th} nag, but I suspect it's worse.
+I don't know whether the response rate on the 6th nag is better or worse than that on the 4th nag, but I suspect it's worse.